 Check out our article on LifeLock Norton reviews to have better knowledge on how you can protect yourselves from online attacks.

 Protecting your social media isn’t just about maintaining access to an account.
-Since hackers can use social media to permanently damage your reputation or steal your identity, it’s essential to err on the side of caution when using the Internet.
+Since hackers can use social media to permanently damage your reputation or steal your identity, it’s essential to be on the side of caution when using the Internet.
 Fortunately, with the basic tools and best practices, you should be able to avoid the most common attacks from cybercriminals.